 Note: Each task must contain a grant amount and a local cash match amount.
-Local cash match must be proportionally distributed by the same percentage throughout each task.
+Local cash match must be proportionally distributed by the at least the minimum required match percentage throughout each task.
 Local in-kind match needs to be indicated where in-kind services will be used.
 Please review the grant program section that you are applying to for details on local match requirements.
-The project timeline must be consistant with the scope of work.